Funeral Planning

 What It Is

-Because the cremation has already taken place, families are not under the same time pressure to organise everything immediately after a passing.
-This often makes the planning process feel more manageable, especially when relatives are travelling from interstate or overseas.
+Because the cremation has already happened, families aren’t scrambling to organise everything within days.
+This matters most when relatives are travelling from interstate or overseas.

 Best For

-• People preferring a relaxed or less formal gathering
+• People preferring a relaxed, less formal gathering over a traditional funeral structure

 Typical Cost in Australia